dgrevink/Accordion-Shortcodes/readme.txt

 For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Accordion-Shortcodes/).

 == Changelog ==
+= 1.4 =
+Added support for item IDs and direct links

 = 1.2.4 =
 * Compatibility with WordPress 3.9